apache/tvm/nnvm/README.md

 See [Overview](docs/overview.md) for an introduction on what it provides.

+## Example
+See [TinyFlow](https://github.com/tqchen/tinyflow) on how you can build a TensorFlow API with NNVM and Torch.

 ## Why build learning system by parts

 This is essentially ***Unix philosophy*** applied to machine learning system.